- What Is Dandelion Tea?

-Looking for a cheap substitute to store-bought dandelion root tea bags?
-Look no further than the dandelions in your garden.
+Looking for an inexpensive substitute to store-bought dandelion root tea bags?
+Look no further than the dandelions in your organic garden.
 You can put these plants to good use by making your own cup of tea.
-Here's how you can make dandelion tea using its fresh leaves, according to a recipe from Mama's Homestead:21
+Here's how you can make dandelion tea using its fresh leaves, according to a recipe from Mama's Homestead:20

-1. Collect around six pieces of young and tender dandelion leaves.
-Wash them thoroughly under running water then pat them dry with a paper towel.
+- Collect around six pieces of young and tender dandelion leaves.
+Wash them thoroughly under running water, then pat them dry with a paper towel.

 You may opt to drink your dandelion tea as is or serve it with a slice of lemon or orange.
-You may also sweeten it with honey, but make sure that you only add in a small amount since it is high in fructose.
+You may also sweeten it with honey, but make sure that you only add in a small amount to avoid overloading your body with fructose.

-Aside from making a simple cup of dandelion tea, there are also other ways to enjoy this herbal drink.
-Here's a delicious and comforting chai recipe from The Kitchn that you will surely enjoy sipping on:22
+Aside from making a simple cup of dandelion tea, there are other ways to enjoy this herbal drink.
+Here's a delicious and comforting chai recipe from The Kitchn that you will surely enjoy sipping on:21

 Dandelion and Chicory Chai

-The recipe above is not only rich in flavors, but it’s filled with nutrients too.
-It only takes a few minutes to make, and is great for a single serving.
+The recipe above is not only rich in flavors, but filled with nutrients too.
+It takes only a few minutes to make, and is great for a single serving.
 You can easily double the ingredients if you want to make more for your family or friends.

-You may also want to avoid dandelion tea if you’re allergic to ragweed and other related plants, such as chamomile, chrysanthemums and marigold, since it may cause allergic reactions like itching, rashes and runny nose.
 If you're taking medications or supplements, make sure that you consult your doctor before drinking dandelion tea, as it may interact with several drugs.
-This herbal drink is also not recommended for people with kidney problems and gallbladder disorders.25,26
+This herbal drink is also not recommended for people with kidney problems and gallbladder disorders.25

 Making homemade dandelion tea may be fun and inexpensive, but you have to keep in mind that not all dandelions you see on the ground are beneficial for your health.
 This hardy weed pops up almost anywhere — from your well-kept backyard to the dirty street gutter.

 If you're planning to harvest it for consumption, make sure that you use plants grown in a clean area that's free of pesticides, herbicides and other harmful pollutants.
-As much as possible, avoid those that grew near the roadway, and refrain from brewing the neighborhood dandelions unless you're absolutely sure that chemicals weren't sprayed on them.27,28
+As much as possible, avoid those that grow near the roadway, and refrain from brewing the neighborhood dandelions unless you're absolutely sure that chemicals weren't sprayed on them.26

 Q: Is dandelion tea safe?

-A: Yes, dandelion tea is considered safe for most people, as long as it's consumed in moderate amounts.
-When consumed excessively, it may cause a few side effects, such as abdominal issues and dehydration.
-It may also trigger an allergic reaction in people who are sensitive to dandelion and other related plants.
-To ensure your safety, it’s best to consult your physician before drinking this herbal tea.29
+A: Yes, dandelion tea is generally considered safe for most people, as long as it's consumed in moderate amounts.
+It's important to note that dandelion tea may trigger an allergic reaction in people who are sensitive to dandelion and other related plants.
+To ensure your safety, consult your physician before drinking this herbal tea.27

 Q: How do you drink dandelion tea?

 A: Dandelion tea is best enjoyed when it's freshly brewed.
-You can serve it hot or cold.30 You may also mix it with other healthy ingredients, such as lemon, cinnamon and honey, for additional flavors and nutrients.
+You can serve it hot or cold.
+You may also mix it with other healthy ingredients, such as lemon, cinnamon and honey, for additional flavors and nutrients.28

 Q: What does dandelion tea do for the body?

-Studies have also shown that dandelion tea may help fight certain types of cancer by killing the cancer cells without affecting the non-cancerous ones.
-It may also help regulate blood sugar levels, relieve inflammation, improve heart health and maintain normal blood pressure levels.31
+Studies have also shown that dandelion tea may help fight certain types of cancer by killing the cancer cells without affecting the noncancerous ones.32 It may also help regulate blood sugar levels,33 relieve inflammation,34 improve heart health and maintain normal blood pressure levels.35

 Q: How do you use dandelion root tea?

 A: You can drink dandelion root tea as is or mix it with other herbal preparations to enhance its nutritional value.
-Roasted dandelion root tea may also be used as a natural substitute to coffee, since they both have the same taste, color and antioxidant properties.
-The only difference is that dandelion root tea does not contain caffeine.32
+Roasted dandelion root tea may also be used as a natural substitute for coffee, since they both have the same color and antioxidant properties.
+The only difference is that dandelion root tea does not contain caffeine.36,37

 Q: How often can you drink dandelion tea?